countable-web/open-source-corporation/VISION.md

 # Vision Statement

+(draft #2)

+Do you have a problem that might be solvable using the internet?

+Our technology is an industry-agnostic method for testing solutions quickly on the web.
+Our team developed and operates a cloud-based solution to user and data management in diverse settings including marine battery control systems, patient care, fisheries data management, medical devices, real estate and more.
+We've solved the core web technology problems faced by these organizations so they can focus on delivering solutions to their customers.
+We prototype your solution in weeks instead of months, based on an existing infrastructure that makes it easy to demonstrate benefits immediately.

+One of the many deployments we've built and currently maintain in production is a patient engagement and queue system, which likely overlaps the scope with the 'patient gateway' requested by the Ministry of Health.
+According to its users, this system has dramatically improved automated patient access to health care while reducing per-patient cost by a large fraction.

+Another of our products is a web-based widget platform that serves content tens of millions of users per day on over a million webpages.

+Our mission is to re-invent how web technology is prototyped and delivered and make it 10x easier for others to deliver their own missions using the internet.

 (this is a draft)

 Codify the many-faceted problem of web technology delivery, so it can be abstracted away and simplified to allow everyone to better focus on their customers.
 This should be done in a way that caters to the situation of a business implementing the technology.